cedadev/jasmin-workshop/exercises/ex01/README.md

 * Your SSH key must be protected with a strong passphrase.
 * You must not share your SSH key with any other user.
-* You must not edit your ~/.ssh/authorized_keys file on JASMIN.
+* You must not edit your `~/.ssh/authorized_keys` file on JASMIN.
 This is populated automatically with the (one) key you upload to your JASMIN account profile, so will be over-written if you edit it.
-* The login servers perform 1 simple function and so should not be used for any processing, just as a "hop" to other systems within JASMIN.
+* The login servers perform one simple function so should not be used for any processing, only as a "hop" to other systems within JASMIN.
 * Check for a less-busy `sci` machine before connecting.
-Setting up an alias to 1 particular machine can be counter-productive.
+Setting up an alias to one particular machine can be counter-productive.
 * Don't use the `nx-login` servers for a regular terminal session: only use them via the NX client for a graphical desktop.
 This preserves resources and performance for those users who need it.

 ### Cheat Sheet

 > **_NOTE:_**  The prerequisties to this exercise mentioned that you need to have an SSH key pair, have uploaded the public key to your JASMIN account profile and that your JASMIN account has been granted the `jasmin-login` privilege.
 If you are using one of the training accounts, then these steps will have been done for you and you should use the credentials which you will have been given for this workshop.
-If you are using your own account, you will need to have completed these steps yourself: [start here](https://help.jasmin.ac.uk/article/185-generate-ssh-key-pair)).
+If you are using your *own* account (outside of one of our organised training events), you will need to have completed these steps yourself: [start here](https://help.jasmin.ac.uk/article/185-generate-ssh-key-pair)).

 1. Connect to a `login` server using a terminal client

    * Choose your `login` server from the list in the [help doc](https://help.jasmin.ac.uk/article/191-login-servers).
-   * Choose your terminal client
-      * This is the application with which you will make an SSH connection
-      * On Windows:
-          * MobaXterm is our recommended client.
-      * Mac or Linux
-          * Use the native Terminal app.

-    * Load your ssh key locally
-      * On Windows:
-        * Use MobAgent to load your SSH private key ([see how to do this](https://help.jasmin.ac.uk/article/4832-mobaxterm)).  **Recommended method**
-        * This ensures that it will be avialable for all sessions which you initiate.
-        * An alternative, which just works within the **current** session, is to use the instructions for Mac and Linux, shown below (but if you open another terminal window you may need to repeat this step for each window).

-      * On a Mac or Linux system:

-          ```
-          $ eval $(ssh-agent -s)
-          $ ssh-add ~/.ssh/id_rsa_jasmin
-          Enter passphrase for /home/fredbloggs/.ssh/id_rsa_jasmin:
-          Identity added: /home/fredbloggs/.ssh/id_rsa_jasmin (/home/users/fred001/.ssh/id_rsa_jasmin)
-          ```

-          > **_NOTE:_**  The `$` symbol preceding commands represents the command prompt on your system.
-You do not need to type this symbol.
-Lines not preceded by a `$` symbol represent output.

-          > **_NOTE:_**  The path to your key (e.g. `/home/fredbloggs/.ssh/`) relates to the location of your private key on your own machine, NOT on JASMIN.
-There should be NO NEED to put your private key anywhere on JASMIN, and you will keep it more secure by keeping it ONLY on your local machine.

-          * You can configure your shell to load your key automatically, by adding the `ssh-add` command (shown above) to your ~/.bash_profile file.
-This will be executed as open each new session.
-          * You will still be prompted for the passphrase in each new window you open, although Mac users can securely add their passphrase to KeyChain using the `-K` option with `ssh-add`.
-          * On a Linux system, your Desktop Manager may provide a utility to load your key at login time and have it persistently available to any new terminal session you open (this is what the MobAgent utility emulates in MobaXterm on Windows).
+    * If you have set up your own machine as suggested in [exercise 0: Getting set up for the JASMIN workshop](../ex00), your SSH private key should already be loaded.

     * Check that your key is loaded
       ```
       $ ssh-add -l
       2048 SHA256:iqX3NkPCpschVdqPxVde/ujap2cM0mYaAYYedzBGPaI /home/fredbloggs/.ssh/id_rsa_jasmin (RSA)
       ```
+      Note that the path, if included, is the path where the key was loaded from on your **local** machine.

       If it has not worked, you may see something like this:
       ```
       $ ssh-add -l
       The agent has no identities.
       ```
       In this case, you will need to work out what is wrong before you will be able to connect.
+Please see the advice in exercise 0 before proceeding.

     * Initiate an SSH connection to a login server

       ```
-      $ ssh -A fred001@login1.jasmin.ac.uk
+      $ ssh -A train050@login1.jasmin.ac.uk
       ```
-      > **_NOTE:_**  Your username on JASMIN (`fred001`) may not be the same as your username on your local machine (`fredbloggs`).
-You must specify the username associated with your JASMIN account.
+      > **_NOTE:_**  Your username on JASMIN (`train050` in this example, but yours may be different) may not be the same as your username on your local machine (`fredbloggs`).
+In the `ssh` command, you must specify the username associated with your JASMIN account.

       > **_NOTE:_**  The -A option is needed for "agent forwarding", which enables your key to be made available for an onward connection to a subsequent server: we need this for our connection to a `sci` machine.